sam-maverick/enhanced-messageme/README.md

 **CA deployment for TLS**

-If you ever generate a new key but reuse an ancient CN for the CA, then do not create a new serial.
+We will be using a private CA. If you ever generate a new key but reuse an ancient CN for the CA, then do not create a new serial.
 You must reuse the old serial because otherwise Firefox complains about reusing serial numbers (it considers two CA's with the same CN to be the same CA).
 From the ppserver directory,

 ```
 echo "01" > ./secrets/https/ca/crlnumber